-KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below hereby constitutes and appoints Scott C. Wylie, David R. Weber, and Jesica J. Montgomery, with full power to act without the other, his or her true and lawful attorney-in-fact and agent, with full and several powers of substitution, for him or her and in his or her name, place and stead, in any and all capacities, to sign any and all amendments to this Annual Report on Form 10-K, and to file the same, with all exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, and hereby grants to such attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite and necessary to be done, as fully as to all intents and purposes as each of the undersigned might or could do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents, or any of them, or their or his substitute or substitutes, may lawfully do or cause to be done by virtue hereof.
+KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below hereby constitutes and appoints Scott C. Wylie, David R. Weber, and Jesica J. Montgomery, with full power to act without the other, his or her true and lawful attorney-in-fact and agent, with full and several powers of substitution, for him or her and in his or her name, place and stead, in any and all capacities, to sign any and all amendments to this Annual Report on Form 10-K, and to file the same, with all exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, and hereby grants to such attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite and necessary to be done, as fully as to all intents and purposes as each of the undersigned might or could do in person, hereby ratifying and confirming all that said attorneys-infact and agents, or any of them, or their or his substitute or substitutes, may lawfully do or cause to be done by virtue hereof.
 Pursuant to the requirements of the Securities Exchange Act of 1934, as amended, this Report has been signed below by the following persons on behalf of the Registrant in the capacities and on the dates indicated.

 Signature Title Date

 /s/ Scott C. Wylie Chairman, Chief Executive Officer, and President of First Western Financial, Inc. (principal executive officer) March 15, 2024

 Scott C. Wylie

-Chief Financial Officer and Treasurer (principal financial
+Chief Financial Officer and Treasurer (principal financial March 15, 2024

-/s/ David R. Weber officer) March 15, 2024
+/s/ David R. Weber David R. Weber officer) March 15, 2024

-David R. Weber
+David K. weber

 /s/ Jesica J. Montgomery Principal Accounting Officer March 15, 2024

-Jesica J. Montgomery ,
+Jesica J. Montgomery

-Director, Chief Operating Officer, and President of First 36 1 15 0004

-/s/ Julie A. Courkamp Western Trust Bank March 15, 2024
+/s/ Julie A. Courkamp Julie A. Courkamp Director, Chief Operating Officer, and President of First Western Trust Bank March 15, 2024

-Julie A. Courkamp

 /s/ Julie A. Caponi Director March 15, 2024

 Julie A. Caponi

-1

 /s/ David R. Duncan Director March 15, 2024

 David R. Duncan

 /s/ Thomas A. Gart Director March 15, 2024

 Thomas A. Gart

 /s/ Patrick H. Hamill Director March 15, 2024

 Patrick H. Hamill

-/s/ Scott C. Mitchell Director March 15, 2024
+/s/ Scott C. Mitchell Scott C. Mitchell Director March 15, 2024

-Scott C. Mitchell 2.0000 17141011 10, 2021

 /s/ Luke A. Latimer Director March 15, 2024

 Luke A. Latimer

 /s/ Eric D. Sipf Director March 15, 2024

 Eric D. Sipf

-1

 /s/ Mark L. Smith Director March 15, 2024

 Mark L. Smith

 /s/ Joseph C. Zimlich Director March 15, 2024

 Joseph C. Zimlich